alecjacobson/nested_cages/README.md

 ### Dependencies

-_Except CGAL_, all dependencies are included, either explicitly or as [git submodules](https://git-scm.com/docs/git-submodule).
+The main dependencies libigl, eltopo and collisiondetection are included as  [git submodules](https://git-scm.com/docs/git-submodule).
 If you clone this repo using `git clone --recursive` then the dependency layout should be: